akurakova/SDE_Framework/README.md

 ## 🙋‍♀️ Acknowledgements

 This work is part of the research paper:
-**[A Comprehensive Evaluation Framework for Synthetic Medical Tabular Data Generation]**
+**A Comprehensive Evaluation Framework for Synthetic Medical Tabular Data Generation**
-Submitted to: [Journal of Biomedical Informatics], 2025
+Submitted to: Journal of Biomedical Informatics, 2025